£1000 - the cost of the course will usually be funded by your employer

 - You will learn the basics of legal skills by looking at the court system, cases, legislation and how to read and apply principles from each

-To support you in your studies, you will have access to the Leeds Law School subscription of Law Trove, an Oxford University Press (OUP) database, providing free access to over 200 law textbooks, significantly reducing the number of books, if not all, you need to purchase for your course.
+To support you in your online studies, you will have access to the Leeds Law School subscription of Law Trove, an Oxford University Press (OUP) database, providing free access to over 200 law textbooks, significantly reducing the number of books, if not all, you need to purchase for your course.

 Everything you need to know

 You will need to be in relevant employment and have the support of your employer to study this course.

 You should also have a minimum of English Language GCSE grade C or an equivalent English Language qualification.

 As the course is studied online you will need to have basic IT skills, access to a computer and the internet.